HanweiHuang/EmailSystem_ClassicBet_PHP/readme.txt

-new version of msc, change the structure.
+finally version of EmailSystem for ClassicBet